vankessel/vankessel.github.io/_drafts/visualizing-complex-functions.md

 #### Video Here

 Not all that interesting, but I'm curious to see what is going on beyond the branch cut.

-### Hyperbolic Sine

-{% include image.html url="/assets/images/visualizing-complex-functions/sinh(z).png" desc="Hyperbolic sine of z." %}

-#### Video Here

-I have personally never really understood the relationship between the hyperbolic trigonometric functions and the regular ones, but this makes it more clear.
-It is the same as sine except it is periodic along the imaginary axis instead of the real axis.
-And the hues emerging from each pole bend to be horizontal instead of vertical.

 ### Tangent